 Located at the corner of Simons and 3rd, Ridgefield’s Community Park includes picnic tables, a gazebo, and multiple features to challenge skateboarders.
 You will find teens and kids enjoying the park on a nice sunny day.
 Safety regulations and usages rules are enforced throughout the venue.

 Davis Park is located in the heart of downtown at Main and Mill street.
 This park features children’s play equipment, picnic tables, and a large grassy area perfect for a summer’s night picnic.
 Many fun events are held at Davis Park during the summer, such as outdoor movie nights!

-Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School The 40-acre park features a children’s play area, horseshoe pit, baseball, softball and soccer fields, and a large area for playing Frisbee golf or volleyball.
+Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School, this 40-acre park features a children’s play area, horseshoe pit, baseball, softball and soccer fields, a disc golf course, and a large area for playing volleyball.

 Eagle View Park

 Located at the Corner of S. Main Ave and Sargent St. The Park contains a picnic table and benches so you can enjoy a nice picnic while overlooking the beauty of the National Wildlife Refuge.

 Is a 53-acre outdoor facility for sports, recreation and education that will benefit the Ridgefield School District and the Community.
 This complex features six multipurpose sports fields, playground, community room, trails, and more.
 Please visit Ridgefield Outdoor Recreation Complex for more information.
 Reservations of RORC may be made through the Ridgefield School District.

 The following are in Ridgefield, but are not City Parks.